BartoszKalota/Queue-system/README.md

 ```javascript
 app.use(session({ secret: 'QUEUE_SESSION' }));
 ```
-* SSR views code is strongly limited (see the 'SSR views' section).
+* SSR views code is significantly limited (see the 'SSR views' section).
-* Admin has no views as an interface (see the 'SSR views' section).
+* Admin has no views as an interface (see the 'Admin views' section).

 # SSR views
-* odpalenie adresu i obsługa z widoku
-* widoki provide dane do request body na potrzeby interakcji z endpointami

 * Views content and its styling is limited to a minimum (according to the workshop guideliness).
+* They provide necessary data for request bodies to interact with endpoints.
-* They include scripts that request API periodically for queues state and update this state (does not handle dynamic data addition or deletion).
+* Views include JS code requesting API periodically for queues state and update this state (does not handle dynamic data addition or deletion).
 ## User views
 * For the user, there are views for:
-  * available queues to enroll
+  * a main board showing all available queues to enroll (1 queue = 1 official issue or field)
   * successful addition to a queue
   * failed addition to a queue.
+* When enrolled, the user receives:
+  * the ID
+  * the number of people in the queue before the user.
 ## Agent views
 * For the agent, there are views for:
   * a form to log in
+  * a main board showing:
+    * agent basic information (visible only for the logged in agent)
-  * main board - queues assigned to the logged in agent and his basic information
+    * all queues assigned to this agent
+    * the number of users in each queue
   * successful operation of addition or deletion of a user
   * failed operation of addition or deletion of a user.
+* When logged in:
+  * the agent sees the main board
+  * each queue has an input to add / remove a user by ID to / from the queue.
 ## Admin views
+* There are no views for the admin.
-* For the admin, there are no views.
-You can interact with admin API endpoints with `Postman` app (see the 'Endpoints' section).
+* Admin interface is available *via* API endpoints (see the 'Endpoints' section).

 # Endpoints
-* User and agent endpoints are handled with their views that provide all necessary data for request bodies.
-To review these data open the Postman requests collection file (see the 'Information' section).
+* **User** and **agent** endpoints are handled with SSR views that provide all necessary data for request bodies.
+Therefore, to use the app as a user or an agent:
+  * utilize a browser
+  * see the 'User endpoints' or 'Agent endpoints' sections, respectively.
+* **Admin** endpoints have no SSR views and need a 3rd party app for an interaction.
+Therefore, to use the app as an admin:
+  * utilize the `Postman` app
+  * import Postman requests collection file to the `Postman` app (see the 'Information' section)
+  * see the 'Admin endpoints' section.
 ## User endpoints
 * Default route: http://localhost:3000/client
 * **GET**